MARINE ANALYTICS

 Red tides impacts in fisheries

 Red tides are blooms of tiny algae that can kill marine organisms and affect human health.
-With this project, we want to assess the effects that red tides have had in fishing activity along the west Florida coast.
+With this project, we assessed the effects that red tides have had in fishing activity along the west Florida coast.
+We published some of our findings here.

 Picture